michael-h-patrianna/chain-offer-exporter-test/README.md

 **Location:** `/src/utils/zipExtractor.ts`

 **What to study here:**
-- How exported questline data is processed
+- How exported chainoffer data is processed
 - Asset extraction and URL management
 - Error handling for missing or corrupted data